novix-sa/Pyplan/docs/User Guide/Model.md

  where the first parameter is the list of values to be choosing from, the second is the position of the list chosen and the third es a flag to indicate multiple selection option.

 ### Index
-The Pyplan index node is defined as a Pandas index to help operate with Xarray matrix.
 [Xarray data structure](http://xarray.pydata.org/en/stable/data-structures.html) is xarray’s implementation of a labeled, multi-dimensional array.
 It has several key properties:

 -   `values`: a  [`numpy.ndarray`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html#numpy.ndarray "(in NumPy v1.16)")  holding the array’s values